 One of the easiest ways to do that is to live somewhere outside of your home country.

 The rules for this vary depending on where you go.
-In general, though, if you are an American citizen and you want to live outside of The USA, it’s possible to exempt a lot (or even all) of your earnings by simply starting up your business in a different country.
-The exact same concept goes for people in Australia, the UK, Canada etc.
+In general, though, if you are an American citizen and you want to live outside of the USA, it’s possible to exempt a lot (or even all) of your earnings by simply starting up your business in a different country.
+The exact same concept goes for people in Australia, the UK, Canada, etc.

 As discussed, there are also limited but potential circumstances to get tax benefits the way that big companies like Google and Starbucks do.
-They operate and live in one country but have outlets all round the world.
+They operate and live in one country but have outlets all around the world.
 Although, for the most part, I assume that their unique situation doesn’t apply to most people reading this article.

 The defining question, really, is how much do you want to reduce your tax?

 If you don’t care about reducing tax and just want to reduce your liability then set up something in your home country, pay your corporate tax, and you’re done.

 Businesses operating in the United States should pay themselves all of the profits and then pay income tax on all of the profits, too.
 While those of you in Australia, the UK, and some other countries will set up a corporation and then pay yourself some sort of salary.

 To really lower your tax payments to their possible potential, I recommend starting up a company overseas.